May 10th 1916 - Aug 30th 1916. Arrival on and crossing of South Georgia, the rescue of the 22 men on Elephant Island.

 Shackleton remained at Stromness and prepared plans for the rescue of the men on Elephant Island.
 Shackleton, Worsley and Crean left on the British whale catcher Southern Sky that had been laid up for the winter.
 On the 23rd of May they were bound for Elephant Island hoping to rescue the 22 left there.

-Sixty miles from the island the pack ice forced them to retreat to the Falkland Islands whereupon the Uruguayan Government loaned Shackleton the trawler Instituto de Pesca but once again the ice turned them away.
+Sixty miles from the island the pack ice forced them to retreat to the Falkland Islands.
+In the Falkland Islands, the Uruguayan Government loaned Shackleton the trawler Instituto de Pesca but once again the ice turned them away.

-As the steamer approached Elephant Island, the men on the island were approaching lunchtime.
-It was August 30th 1916 when Marston spotted the Yelcho in an opening in the mist.
-He yelled, "Ship O!" but the men thought he was announcing lunch.
-A few moments later the men inside the "hut" heard him running forward, shouting, "Wild, there's a ship!
+It was August 30th 1916, as the steamer approached the men on Elephant Island were preparing for lunch, Marston spotted the Yelcho through an opening in the mist.
+He yelled, "Ship O!" but everyone thought he was announcing lunch.
+A few moments later those inside the "hut" heard him running forward, shouting, "Wild, there's a ship!
 Hadn't we better light a flare?"
 As they scrambled for the door, those bringing up the rear tore down the canvas walls.
-Wild put a hole in their last tin of fuel, soaked clothes in it, walked to the end of the spit and set them afire.
+Wild put a hole in their last tin of fuel, soaked clothes in it, walked to the end of the spit and set them on fire.

 Not a single man of Shackleton's original twenty-eight was lost.
-And though the Endurance was lost to the sea ice, the James Caird was brought back to England and survives to this day in Dulwich College London, a living reminder of an act of remarkable courage in the heroic age of exploration.
-James Caird Society an official charitable organization honouring the memory of Shackleton
+And though the Endurance sank in the Weddell Sea, the James Caird was brought back to England and survives to this day in Dulwich College London, a living reminder of an act of remarkable courage in the heroic age of exploration.
+It is preserved by the James Caird Society an official charitable organization honouring the memory of Shackleton

 In 1921 Shackleton was once more drawn back to Antarctica in an attempt to map 2000 miles (3200 km) of coastline and conduct meteorological and geological research.
 Although he was only 47, he died of a suspected heart attack on board the Quest as she was at anchor in King Edward Cove, South Georgia.
 Shackleton was buried on South Georgia and his death brought to a close the "Heroic Age" of Antarctic exploration.
 The grave was marked by a headstone of Scottish granite in 1928 and is visited regularly by scientists and tourists to this day.